-The Netherhall Infant Additionally Resourced Provision is a 12 place provision supporting the needs of pupils with Complex Communication and Interaction needs.
+The Netherhall Infant Additionally Resourced Provision is a 20 place provision.

-Our aim is for this provision to be an outstanding centre of excellence for pupils and we have a skilled team of staff on hand to support pupils with complex communication and interaction needs in achieving success every step of the way.
+Our aim is for these provisions to be an outstanding centre of excellence for pupils and we have a skilled team of staff on hand to support pupils with complex communication and interaction needs in achieving success every step of the way.

-A place in our specialist provision could be requested if the child has an EHCP.
+A place in our specialist provisions could be requested if the child has an EHCP.

-Any child in our mainstream school would have to go through the same process as all other pupils in Kirklees in order to access support from the resourced provision team.
+Any child in our mainstream schools would have to go through the same process as all other pupils in Kirklees in order to access support from the resourced provision team.
 There is no shortcut for pupils in our school to access the resourced provision.
 The fastest way for children to get the support they need is for their current school to make a referral to the Kirklees Outreach team.

-Any parent wanting to consider this as a provision for their child must in the first instance speak with their current school setting about scheduling an EHCP review and requesting a change of placement to our Additionally Resources Provision
+Any parent wanting to consider this as a provision for their child must in the first instance speak with their current school setting about scheduling an EHCP review and requesting a change of placement to our Additionally Resources Provision.